wpilibsuite/frc-docs/source/docs/zero-to-robot/step-2/offline-installation-preparations.rst

 Java/C++ Teams
 ^^^^^^^^^^^^^^

 .. warning:: The 2022 Java/C++ installer is not yet available, the link currently points to where it will be posted.
-It is expected to be available on or before Friday afternoon.
+It is expected to be available on or before afternoon on 1/7/22.

 -  `Java/C++ WPILib Installer <https://github.com/wpilibsuite/allwpilib/releases>`__